 Things to do Around Ubud

 Sunrise Trekking Mount Batur – Most tour companies seem to charge around 250,000 IDR for this, which includes breakfast and coffee at the top.
 I booked a private Batur sunrise hike through Go Voyagin for £39 GBP.
 It costs a bit more, but I found it much easier to book the trip online.
-And I had a fantastic experience with the company (review to come).
+And I had a fantastic experience with the company (review here).

 Tegalalang Rice Terraces – Free for the initial view.
 There are a series of checkpoints on the far side requesting a mandatory “donation” (around 3,000 IDR) to walk further, but you can get a fab view without needing to pay.
 There are also dozens of other rice terraces around Ubud which are completely free to visit, too, but the ones at Tegalalang are the most famous.